Jack Beeton

-Jack Beeton (born 17 November 2007) is an Australian racing driver who is set to compete in Indy NXT with HMD Motorsports.
+Jack Beeton (born 17 November 2007) is an Australian racing driver who currently competes in Indy NXT with HMD Motorsports.

-Born and raised in the Gold Coast, Beeton was the 2023 Formula 4 South East Asia champion and the 2024 Italian F4 vice-champion.
-He then moved up to Formula Regional Europe for 2025 with Prema, but a difficult season saw him switch stateside to Indy NXT in 2026.
+Born in Manly, Sydney, and raised on the Gold Coast, Beeton was the 2023 Formula 4 South East Asia Champion and the 2024 Italian F4 vice-champion.
+He then moved up to Formula Regional Europe for 2025 with Prema.

+In 2026, Beeton pivoted to chasing his long held dream of racing Indycars, switching stateside to contest the Indy NXT in 2026 for the championship-winning HMD Motorsports team based in Brownsburg, Indiana.

 Career

 Karting

 Beeton competed in the Australian Kart Championship from the 2020 season onwards, and his best result in the championship was 6th in the KA4 Junior category in 2022.

 Formula 4

 2022

 In late 2022, Beeton had the chance to impress the Ferrari Driver Academy, and win a place in the scouting world finals.
 He won the Asia Pacific and Oceania Selection Program alongside fellow Aussie Gianmarco Pradel, to make it to the world finals.
 He lined up alongside Pradel and four other finalists in the finals, and was the youngest driver selected.